AmrFaissal/appload/README.md

 # appload
-Manage all of your Apps using Appload.
+Manage all of your Apps in a simple way!

 Created using :
 * Python 3